4ghora/4ghora.githhub.io/_posts/Comptia/Security Plus/2022-02-12-Security Plus Chapter 1.md

 ---
-title: Security Plus Chapter 1
+title: Security Plus Chapter 1 - Introduction
 categories: [Comptia,Security Plus, Chapter 1]
 tags: [comptia,basics,security,notes]     # TAG names should always be lowercase
 ---

-# 1. Intro To Security
+## 1. Intro To Security
 ### Information Security:
-Act of protecting data and information from unauthorized access, unlawful modification, disruption, disclosure, corruption and destruction.
++ Act of protecting data and information from unauthorized access, unlawful modification, disruption, disclosure, corruption and destruction.

 ### 	Information System Security:
-Act of protecting system that holds and process our crucial data.
++ Act of protecting system that holds and process our crucial data.

 ### Comments:
-Unlawful Modification means Modification or editing of data by some unauthorized 3rd Person.
++ Unlawful Modification means Modification or editing of data by some unauthorized 3rd Person.

-#Unlawful Disruption means Creating problems while using or accessing the data.
++ Unlawful Disruption means Creating problems while using or accessing the data.

-#Unlawful Disclosure means Preventing Leakage of sensitive or private data.
++ Unlawful Disclosure means Preventing Leakage of sensitive or private data.

-#Unlawful Corruption or corruption means preventing data from self corruption by taking regular backups or by some unauthorized 3rd party.
++ Unlawful Corruption or corruption means preventing data from self corruption by taking regular backups or by some unauthorized 3rd party.

-#Unlawful Destruction means preventing corruption or deletion of data by 3rd party.
++ Unlawful Destruction means preventing corruption or deletion of data by 3rd party.

-# 2. CIA Triad And 3 A's of Security
+## 2. CIA Triad And 3 A's of Security

 ### CIA Triad: C = Confidentiality I = integrity A = Availability
 1. **Confidentiality**: Information has not been disclosed to unauthorized people.